Jiansorge/aws-deployed-contact-form/README.md

 ## Description

 This web app is a simple contact form created with Gastby and Theme UI.
+It validates the inputs.
+Email validation with a Material UI text input is executed with regex.

+## Potential Next Steps

 It could be deployed on a cloud server to send and store messages from users.
 One potential option I'd try is AWS Amplify.

 It uses the [Gastby Advanced Starter](https://www.gatsbyjs.com/starters/Vagr9K/gatsby-advanced-starter)